chickenmcniggels/IntuiCAM/docs/architecture.md

 1. **Import**: User loads a STEP file → Core geometry module parses into B-Rep model.
 2. **Setup**: User defines rotation axis, stock, and chuck in GUI → WorkspaceController coordinates setup.
-3. **Tool & Operation**: GUI or script configures tools and operations → WorkspaceController validates and manages workflow.
+3. **Operations**: The GUI automatically creates a timeline of Contouring, Threading, Chamfering, and Parting steps which can be toggled before computation.
 4. **Compute**: GUI calls WorkspaceController methods → Core computes and stores toolpaths.
 5. **Preview**: GUI queries managers through WorkspaceController → 3D viewport renders model + toolpaths.
 6. **Export**: GUI or CLI invokes postprocessor → G-Code is formatted and written to file.